 CHNs are also supported in their work by Community Health Volunteers (CHVs): community members, who receive basic training and orientation.
-CHVs assist with home visits; weighing/child welfare clinic; and community mobilision for environmental, sanitation and health education.
-They also act as a point of liaison between the CHNs and the community, compiling and updating the community register (MoH, 2014).
+CHVs assist with home visits; weighing/child welfare clinic; and community mobilisation for environmental, sanitation and health education.
+They also act as a liaison between the CHNs and the community, compiling and updating the community register (MoH, 2014).

-Although, much has been written about challenges faced by community health-workers in the line of their duties, the following challenges as summarized by Bogan et al. (2009, as cited in Agarwal et al., 2015: 1004) are instructive: "lack of appropriate means to collect data, inadequate access to training and reference materials, poor communication with peers or supervisors to handle situations that are beyond their skills, and difficulty in scheduling household visits and follow-up appointments with patients".
-Notably, most of these challenges are applicable to the CHNs in Ghana, but could potentially be addressed, wholly or partially, through the use of mobile phones (Peprah et al, 2020, Peprah et al, 2019; Laar et al, 2019).
-As we discuss below, it is precisely to overcome these kinds of challenges that CHNs in Ghana use their own mobile phones to deliver healthcare in Ghana.
-However, in sodoing, they risk bearing the associated economic, psycho-social, moral and emotional costs (Hampshire et al, 2017).
-It is against this backdrop that this paper seeks to present evidence relevant to the possibility of integrating 'informal' mhealth into the formal health system of Ghana in order to achieve universal health coverage in Ghana.
+Although much has been written about challenges faced by community health-workers in the line of their duties, the following challenges as summarised by Bogan et al. (2009; as cited in Agarwal et al., 2015, p.
+1004) are instructive: 'lack of appropriate means to collect data, inadequate access to training and reference materials, poor communication with peers or supervisors to handle situations that are beyond their skills, and difficulty in scheduling household visits and follow-up appointments with patients'.
+Notably, most of these challenges are applicable to the CHNs in Ghana, but could potentially be addressed, wholly or partially, through the use of mobile phones (Laar et al., 2019 Peprah et al., 2019; Peprah et al., 2020;).
+As we discuss below, it is precisely to overcome these kinds of challenges that CHNs in Ghana use their own mobile phones to deliver healthcare in the country.
+However, in so-doing, they risk bearing the associated economic, psycho-social, moral and emotional costs (Hampshire et al., 2017).
+It is against this backdrop that this paper seeks to present evidence relevant to the possibility of integrating 'informal' mhealth into the formal health system of Ghana in order to achieve universal health coverage in the country.